Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Full inventory harvesting**: Harvesting with a full inventory will drop the items.
 - **Universal creature decoy**: Makes the creature decoy work on all predators.
 - **Propulsion Cannon can grab fruit**.
-- **Smoke clears on open**: Opening the top hatch of the life pod clears the smoke inside.

 ---